lucianoslima/Getting-and-Cleaning-Data-Project/README.md

 #Contents:

-- CodeBook.md - describe the variables.
+- CodeBook.md - describe the variables and the steps taken to summarize the data.

 - run_analysis.R - R script to merge, clean-up, transform, and summarize the experiment data.